sey/localizeit/README.md

 # localizeit

-localizeit is a command line tool to generate localization files for iOS and Android projects from Google Spreadsheets.
+localizeit is a command line tool to generate localization files for iOS and Android projects from Google Spreadsheets™.

 ## Install